-Tap Water and Bottled Water Safety

-To ensure that tap water is safe to drink, the Washington State Board of Health and/or EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+Tap Water and Bottled Water Safety To appure that tap water is sefe to dripk the prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) and the Washington Department of Agriculture regulations establish limits for contaminants in bottled water that must provide the same protection for public health.